avabellaw/ChoreRate/readme.md

   * Replace "no more chores" message with this.
 * Household chores can be backed up and even imported into new households.

+#### Backend - How chores will be distrubuted

+* Ratings are normalized
+  * This levels out differences in ratings eg. if someone votes very high and very low vs someone voting in smaller differences.
+* Distribution
+  * Distrbuted based on a weighting of each chore (rating and duration).
+This equally distributes chores.
+    * Starts with daily then weekly and monthly.
+    * Each members previously attributed weighting is taken in account after daily (the difference from the person with the heighest weighting).
+  * A weighing for each member is created for each chore.
+This takes in account the duration * frequency and the rating given.
+  * Chores are distributed in a way that prioritizes no one getting their least rated chore.
+Aims to get everyone the chores they want while balancing satisfaction.
+* Each household member has a weighting
+  * This is determined by duration * frequency of the chore and also how it was rated by the member.
+  * This is so that weekly and monthly chores can be distrubed fairly.
+    * This then covers cases where the number of chores don't divide nealty between the number of members.
+  * A new member will receive the same rating as the member who has the lowest.

 ### User stories

 1. **User Registration and Login**